 Model ordinances for organics management

-Determination of Nonsignificance for organic management model ordinances
+Determination of Nonsignificance for model ordinances

 - Requiring waste reduction, diversion, and management plans as part of special event permits; and